 "The ancients who wished to illustrate virtue throughout the empire, first ordered well their own States.
-Wishing to order well their states, they first regulated their families. their families, they first cultivated their persons vate their persons, they first made their hearts right.
-Wishing to cultivate their hearts, they sought to be sincere in their thoughts.
+Wishing to order well their states, they first regulated their families.
+Wishing to regulate their families, they first cultivated their persons.
+Wishing to cultivate their persons, they first made their hearts right.
+Wishing to regulate their hearts, they sought to be sincere in their thoughts.
 Wishing to be sincere in their thoughts, they first extended to the utmost their knowledge.
 Such extension of knowledge lay in the investigation of the real nature of things.

 Things being investigated, knowledge became complete.
 Their knowledge being complete, their thoughts were sincere.
 Their thoughts being sincere, their hearts were then made right.
 Their hearts being made right, their persons were cultivated.
 Their persons being cultivated, their families were regulated, their States were rightly governed.
-Their States being well governed, the whole empire was made tranquil and happy."-Confuc us.
+Their States being well governed, the whole empire was made tranquil and happy."-Confucius.